Pokasana/python-p3-v2-final-project/README.md

     Class Methods
     - create_table(cls)
-        Create table 'artists' if it's not already exists
+        Create table 'artists' if it does not already exist
     - drop_table(cls)
         Delete table 'artists' if it exists
     - create(cls, name, location, medium)
-        Create new artist instance, save it in the table, assign the instance id and add the instance object into the class instance 'all'.
+        Create a new artist instance, save it in the table, assign the instance id, and add the instance object into the class instance 'all'.
     - instance_from_db(cls, row)
-        Retriave a row from the table and create an artist object based on the values of columns in the row.
+        Retrieve a row from the table and create an artist object based on the values of columns in the row.
     - get_all(cls)
-        Retrieve all rows from artists table, and return a list of artist objects that were created from each rows.
+        Retrieve all rows from the artist's table, and return a list of artist objects that were created from each row.
     - find_by_id(cls, id)
-        Get a row that has matching instance id that was passed in as an argument, and return an artist object that was generated from the row.
+        Get a row that has a matching instance id that was passed in as an argument, and return an artist object that was generated from the row.
     - filter_by_attribute(cls, attr, value)
         Take two arguments, attr and value.
 Return a list of artist objects that were generated by rows with the matching attribute(attr)'s value with the value argument.

     Instance Methods
     - save(self):
-        Insert the instance into the artist table, retrieve the row id from the table and assign it to the artist instance's id attribute.
-It also add the artist object into the dictionary 'all'.
+        Insert the instance into the artist table, retrieve the row id from the table, and assign it to the artist instance's id attribute.
+It also adds the artist object into the dictionary 'all'.
     - update(self)
         Update the row in the artist table.
     -delete(self)